-These Implementation Procedures will enter into force 6 months (180 calendar days) after the date of signature, and will be used for new validation projects initiated after that date.
+These Implementation Procedures will enter into force on July 31, 2019, and will be used for new validation projects initiated after that date.

 1.11.2 Termination

 Either the FAA or ANAC may terminate these Implementation Procedures by providing sixty (60) days written notice to the other party.
 Termination will take effect at the expiry of the sixty (60) days and will not affect the validity of activities conducted under these Implementation Procedures prior to termination.